zonemaster/zonemaster/docs/public/configuration/global-cache.md

 * [Using global cache](#using-global-cache)

-## Experimental feature
+## Introduction
-Global cache is an *experimental feature* that can increase performance when many tests are run within a short time frame, especially when they share some data such as using the same name server names.
+Global cache is an feature that can increase performance when many tests are run within a short time frame, especially when they share some data such as using the same name server names.
+The global cache is meant for batch testing rather than single tests through the GUI.
+In the latter case it is desirable that Zonemaster checks again since the zone can have been corrected due to the report in a very recent test.

 The global cache improves the caching function by  making the DNS lookups from one test to be available for further tests.
 The cache is stored in `Redis`, a